ufan/k4hep-doc/docs/source/dd4hep/dd4hep.rst

 1 DDCore
 --------

+.. _sec:detector_persistence:

 1.1 ``Detector``
 ~~~~~~~~~~~~~~~~

 ``Detector`` class is the entry point to use geometry management features in DD4hep.
 It provides the interface that the client needed to use the detector geometry.
 Other features in DD4hep are built around ``Detector`` building, updating and using.
+``Detector`` only deal with top-level elements (i.e. the subdetector level) in the geometry tree hierarchy.
+The geometry manipulation inside each subdetector is dispatched to the ``DetElement`` corresponding to each
+subdetector recursively.

 Geometry tree hierarchy is built upon ``TGeo`` package from ROOT, but convertible to Geant4 geometry with ``DDG4``.
 A second logical ``DetElement`` tree hierarchy is associated with the primary geometry tree.